AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/kpi.md

 ### Example visualization

-If constructed in Analysis Workspace, this basic KPI report might include the following free-form table:
+In Analysis Workspace, this example KPI report might include the following free-form table:

 ![kpitable](../../../images/kpitable.png)

 And the following line graph and number summary visualizations of the same data:

 ![kpiline](../../../images/kpiline.png)

-For an API Report example that uses the page dimension and page metrics instead of date-trended data, see the [Reporting API overview](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/).

 ### Report APIs provide data, not visualizations